sdsc/cryoem-roll/README.md

 rolls are available, but it will build without them as long as the environment variables they provide are otherwise defined.

+The eman2 package depends on the boost and hdf rolls.
+The relion package depends on the fftw roll.

 ## Building